minorg/minorgordon.net/projects/snomed-ct.md

 Concept 53627009 is described by the English-language term Closed fracture of radius AND ulna (disorder)".
 The "(disorder)" suffix in the description is a [semantic tag](https://confluence.ihtsdotools.org/display/DOCEG/Semantic+Tag) indicating the domain to which the concept belongs.

 Concept 53627009 is part of a hierarchy of other concepts linked by is-a (child->parent) relationships, indicated by blue arrows in the figure.
 A concept may also have *attribute* relationships (shown as red arrows) with other concepts or scalars as values.
+(SNOMED CT refers to the latter as Concrete Values).
 In the example, "Closed fracture of radius AND ulna (disorder)" has a "Finding site" attribute of "Bone structure of radius (body structure)", corresponding to concept 62413002.

 Concept-attribute relationships are further organized into *relationship groups*, which indexed per-concept from 0.
 The attribute relationship groups for concept 53627009 are shown in the figure as dotted boxes and in the official SNOMED CT browser as nested boxes.